stevekerrick/GraphqlToTsql/docs/documentation.md

 * Mapping to a calculated database row
 * Mapping to a calculated set of database rows

-## Mapping a Column
+## Mapping to a Column

-The most common mapping is Column Mapping.
+Mapping to a Column is the most common mapping.
 It defines an entity field that maps to a database column.

 To create a Column Mapping, use the static method `Field.Column()`.